sergeinack3/PowerEduc/course/format/README.txt

 Optional file (capabilities)
 ----------------------------

-If this file exists, Moodle refreshes your format's capabilities (checks that they are all included in the database) whenever you increase the version in yourformat/version.php.
+If this file exists, PowerEduc refreshes your format's capabilities (checks that they are all included in the database) whenever you increase the version in yourformat/version.php.